 Chelsey | Chelsey Explores

-Although Destin, Florida is fun year-round, February is a nice time to come to this area of the Emerald Coast because of the small crowds, beautiful weather, and special events throughout the month.
+Although Destin, Florida is fun year-round, we love to visit this area of the Emerald Coast in February because of the small crowds, beautiful weather, and special events throughout the month.

-Destin, Miramar Beach, and Fort Walton Beach each have Mardi Gras parades and events including a 5k run, pub crawl, and parties with food and live music.
+Destin, Beach, and Fort Walton Beach each have Mardi Gras parades and events, including a 5k run, pub crawl, and parties with food and live music.

-Although the water may be a little cold to swim in February, the beaches are still fun to visit with the soft white sand and emerald green waters.
+Although the water may be a little cool to swim in in February, you can’t miss with the soft white sand and emerald green waters this time of year.

-Henderson Beach State Park offers miles of beach, a hiking trail, a playground, picnic areas, grills, and camping all year.
+We head directly to Henderson Beach State Park for miles of beach, a hiking trail, a playground, picnic areas, grills, and camping.

 Wayne | Always on the Shore

-It’s a bit less hectic than St. Thomas so you may have the beach to yourself, even in February!
+It’s a bit less hectic (and more beautiful, in my opinion) than St. Thomas so you may have the beach to yourself, even in February!

 Nearby St. Croix is the perfect place to explore the area’s colonial heritage and history of slavery.